graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 visibility into the system as the only one with database access is our application.
 In this tutorial, we want to restrict access at the database level.
 Don’t worry though!
-Postgres is very secure about this, users will have no more permissions then that which you explicitly grant.
+Postgres is very secure about this, users will have no more permissions than that which you explicitly grant.

 > **Note:** When starting PostGraphile, you will want to use the name of the
 > schema you created with the `--schema` option, like so: